I don't care if 'Trump baby' blimp offends him, London mayor says

 “Of course we stand shoulder to shoulder in adversity, and it was really comforting when Americans sent messages of support when we had terrorist attack last year,” Khan said, “but when we think you’re wrong we should say you’re wrong — that’s what a special relationship is all about.”

-Trump arrived in Britain Thursday, and was expected to be in London before later moving to his golf resort in Scotland.
+Trump arrived in Britain on Thursday, and was expected to head to his golf resort in Scotland over the weekend.

 Hours after his arrival, he condemned Prime Minister Theresa May in an explosive interview in the Rupert Murdoch-owned Sun tabloid, in which he slammed her policy on Brexit.
 But on Friday morning, the president praised May.